miu200521358/vmd_emotion/archive/Readme_en.txt

 　Required Information.

-　　- If you publish or distribute a model with a change of clothes, please give credit where credit is due.
+　　If you publish or distribute your motion, please give credit to the motion.
-　　- In the case of Nico Nico Douga, please register the still image (to be created) for the tree in the contents tree.
+　　If you are a member of Nico Nico Douga, please register the still image (im11209493) for the tree in the contents tree.
-　　　 - If you register as a parent in the content tree, credit is optional.
+　　　If you register your motion in the content tree, the credit is optional.
-　　- If you distribute your models to the general public, please clearly state the credit only in the distribution notice (video, etc.) and register the model in the content tree.
+　　If you are distributing the motion to the general public, please clearly indicate the credit only on the source of the distribution notice (video, etc.) and register it in the content tree.
-　　　 - It is not necessary to request a credit statement for works that use the model in question.
+　　　*It is not necessary to request a credit statement for works that use the motion in question.

 　Optional

-　　- The following actions are permitted within the scope of the original model's terms and conditions.
+　　With regard to this tool and motion, you are free to do the following acts within the scope of the terms and conditions of the original motion or model

-　　- Adjustment and modification of changed models
-　　　 - In the case of distributed models, please make sure that the terms of use allow for alterations.
+　　Adjustment or modification of the generated motion In the case of distributed motions, please confirm that additions and modifications are permitted (not prohibited) by the terms and conditions.
-　　- Posting videos of models on video-sharing sites, SNS, etc.
+　　Posting videos of models on video-sharing sites, SNS, etc.
-　　　 - Posting of models with costume settings created in progress is also acceptable.
+　　　Posting of motion and tool captures generated in progress is also acceptable.
-　　　 - However, if the original model's terms and conditions stipulate a posting destination, age restrictions, etc., models dressed with this tool will also be subject to those terms and conditions.
+　　　However, if the terms of the original motion or model stipulate conditions such as posting destination or age restrictions, the motion generated by this tool will also be subject to those conditions.
-　　- Distribution of models to an unspecified number of people
-　　　 - Only self-made models or models for which distribution to an unspecified number of people is permitted.
+　　Distribution of motion to an unspecified number of people Only for motions that have been created by the user or that have been approved for distribution to an unspecified number of people for additions or modifications.

 　Prohibited items

-　　- Please refrain from the following acts regarding this tool and generated models
+　　Please refrain from the following actions regarding this tool and generated motions

-　　- Actions that are outside the scope of the rules of the original model.
+　　Actions outside the scope of the terms and conditions of the original motion, etc.
-　　- Complete self-made statement.
+　　Any comments that are completely self-made.
-　　- Actions that may cause inconvenience to the rights holders.
+　　Actions that may cause inconvenience to the rights holders.
-　　- Actions that are intended to defame or slander others (regardless of whether they are two-dimensional or three-dimensional).
+　　・Actions that are intended to defame or slander others (regardless of whether they are two-dimensional or three-dimensional).

-　　- The following conditions are not prohibited, but we ask that you take them into consideration
-　　　 - Use of images that contain excessive violence, obscenity, romantic, bizarre, political or religious expressions (R-15 or above).
+　　The following conditions are not prohibited, but we ask for your consideration Use of images that contain excessive violence, obscenity, romantic, bizarre, political, or religious expressions (R-15 or above).

-　　　 - Please make sure to check the terms and conditions of the original model before using the work.
+　　　Please be sure to check the scope of the terms and conditions of the original motion picture before using the motion picture.
-　　　 - Please be sure to check the scope of the terms and conditions of the original model, etc., before using the work.
+　　　Please be sure to check the scope of the terms and conditions of the original motion picture before using the motion picture.

-　　- Please note that "commercial use" is not prohibited in this tool, but is prohibited in PMXEditor.
+　　Please note that "commercial use" is not prohibited in this tool, but is prohibited in PMXEditor.

 　Disclaimer